oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

 ### Which GDB to use?

-* Please use GDB 10.2 or higher.
-Gate checks (`mx debuginfotest`) use 10.2.
+* Please use GDB 10.2 or later.
+The debug info is tested via `mx debuginfotest` against 10.2.
-* Later versions might have slightly different formatting of debugger output (makes e.g. gate checks fail)
+* Note that later versions might have slightly different formatting of debugger output (makes e.g. gate checks fail)
 * GDB bundled in recent Linux releases works just fine for debugging sessions

 ### Building images with debuginfo

-* Adding `-g` to the native-image arguments causes debuginfo to be generated.
+* Adding `-g` to the `native-image` arguments causes debuginfo to be generated.
-  * Next to the image there will be a `<imagename>.debug` file that contains debuginfo and a `sources` folder that contains java source files needed b the debugger to show sources for lineinfo debuginfo.
+  * Next to the image, there will be an `<imagename>.debug` file that contains debuginfo and a `sources` folder that contains Java source files, which the debugger uses to show sources for lineinfo.
 For example:
     ```text
     hello_image
     hello_image.debug